rpatterson/prunerr/README.rst

 The following are known issues with Prunerr or features that are particularly desirable to implement in Prunerr.
 IOW, contributions are particularly welcome for the following:

+- Switch from current downloads/imported/deleted download item statuses and back to just downloads/seeding and, when freeing space, delete from the seeding status based on the percentage of download item disk space has just one hard link.
+Move download items from downloads to seeding after the first Servarr event for that download item *after* grabbed, IOW: imported, deleted, anything but grabbed.

+- Find a good way to review download items that are now only partially hard linked.
+  IOW, when only some episodes from one download item have replaced only some episodes from another.
+Maybe a partial/mixed status?

 - Support download clients on different file-systems, copy completed items:

   There is existing support for copying finished torrents via an arbitrary command, but